gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy replied.
-Aunt Naggie leaned over and kissed the top of her head, then squeezed Edson's hand and brought the ship around in a tight arc that left them pointing straight at the harbor mouth.
+Aunt Naggie leaned over and kissed the top of her head, then squeezed Edson's hand and brought the ship around in a tight arc that pointed them straight at the mouth of the harbor.
 Iffy watched on the displays as drones and sentry torpedoes approached and then veered away, their cores' instinct to investigate overridden by whatever the antenna on deck was telling them.